-- Select the Threshold Configuration tab. - 4.
+- 3. Select the Threshold Configuration tab. - 4.
 Under Area Selection, select the area with the alarms that you want to enable or disable. - 5.
 Select the Element Configuration subtab. - 6.
-Select an element from the Element Selection menu. - In the Status area: - To disable threshold alarms, click Disabled and click Apply.
+Select an element from the Element Selection menu. - 7.
+In the Status area, choose one of the following: - To disable threshold alarms, click Disabled and click Apply.
 The threshold alarms are disabled and you do not need to continue with this procedure. - To enable threshold alarms, click Enabled and continue with the next step. - 8.
 Select the Triggered behavior type to receive threshold alarms only when they are triggered by events that you defined. - 9.
+Select a time interval in which to receive the threshold alarms from the Time Interval menu.

+10.Click Apply.

-Select a time interval in which to receive the threshold alarms from the Time Interval menu. - 10.
-Click Apply. - 11.
-Optional: Apply the selections on this panel to multiple elements simultaneously. - a.
-Click Apply More.
-The Multiple Selection dialog box displays. - b.
-Select the check boxes next to the indices of all applicable elements and click OK.
+- 11. You can apply the selections on this panel to multiple elements simultaneously by performing the following steps. - a) Click Apply More.
+The Multiple Selection dialog box displays. - Select the check boxes next to the indices of all applicable elements and click OK.